alphagov/govuk-ask-export/README.md

   storing CSV exports for the third party
 - `THIRD_PARTY_EMAIL_RECIPIENTS` - a comma separated list of email addresses of third party colleagues who will be emailed upon a successful export
+- `SECRET_KEY` - a key that is used as salt to hashing functions to anonymise personally identifiable information
 - `SINCE_TIME` (optional) - defaults to "10:00", can be changed to alter the time exports include data from.
 When this is a relative time (for example "10:00") it will be for the previous day, otherwise an absolute time can be set (for example